 - 1. Continuation of unmodified Level II Acts of Misconduct including Bus Misconduct - Flagrant disrespect/insubordination/vulgarity/open or persistent, ignoring school rules and regulations.
-Acts may include verbal abuse, name calling, profanity, obscenity, racial slurs or other discriminatory or derogatory statements or gestures, recognizable derogatory gestures, or other obscene acts - Possession, use, or being under the influence of substances (alcohol, tobacco, drugs, lookalike drugs, or inhalants), use of substances or items not being used for intended purposes, and possession of drug paraphernalia on any school property or while attending any schoolsponsored or school-related function, unless such substances were obtained directly from, or pursuant to, a valid prescription or order of a medical doctor

-- 4. Affray.
+Acts may include verbal abuse, name calling, profanity, obscenity, racial slurs or other discriminatory or derogatory statements or gestures, recognizable derogatory gestures, or other obscene acts - 3.
+Possession, use, or being under the influence of substances (alcohol, tobacco, drugs, look-alike drugs, vaping devices or inhalants), use of substances or items not being used for intended purposes, and possession of drug paraphernalia on or adjacent to any school property or while attending any school-sponsored or school-related function, unless such substances were obtained directly from, or pursuant to, a valid prescription or order of a medical doctor - 4.
+Affray.
 Group fighting and brawling - 5.
-Leaving closed campus without administration permission - 6.
-Fighting.
-(Provoked or unprovoked) - a.
-Provoked: A fight shall be considered provoked if one student willfully and deliberately sets out to enter into a conflict with another student. - b.
+Leaving closed campus without administration permission - Fighting.
+(Provoked or unprovoked)

+a.
+Provoked: A fight shall be considered provoked if one student willfully and deliberately sets out to enter into a conflict with another student. b.
 Unprovoked: A fight shall be considered unprovoked if a student is attempting to protect himself/herself and does nothing to initiate the conflict. - 7.
 Instigation.
 Instigating a fight among other students - 8.
 Extortion.
 Use of force or threatened use of force to obtain another person's property or money - 9.
 Complicity in the possession/use of substances (alcohol, drugs or look-alike drugs). - 10.
 Trespassing on non-school property to and from school. - 11.
 Unlawful assembly.
 The gathering of students which in any way violates community, village, or state statutes - 12.
 Trespassing on school property.
 Trespassing on school property means one or more of the following acts and applies to all District 34 schools and facilities: - a.
-Entering upon or in property without justification or without implied or actual permission - b.
+Entering upon or in property without justification or without implied or actual permission b.
 Entering or remaining upon or in school property without justification after being notified or requested to abstain from entering - c.
 Entering an area of the school building which is restricted in use and so posted - 13.
 Vandalism.
 Defacement or destruction of any school building or fixture including the willful writing, making marks, drawing characters, etc. on walls, furniture and fixtures - 14.
 Inappropriate use of electronic communication devices - 15.
-Possession and/or use of laser pointers at school - Possession or use of tobacco products or paraphernalia, including look-a-likes, on or adjacent to school property - 17.
-Participating in gang activities.
-Committing acts associated with gang (two or more gathered for unlawful activity) affiliation, including intimidation of others - 18.
-Soliciting others for membership in any gang - 19.
-Malicious mischief - 20.
-Unauthorized possession or use of instructional materials - 21.
-Severe sexual harassment - 22.
+Possession and/or use of laser pointers at school - Participating in gang activities.
+Committing acts associated with gang (two or more gathered for unlawful activity) affiliation, including intimidation of others or soliciting others for membership in any gang - 17.
+Malicious mischief - 18.
+Unauthorized possession or use of instructional materials - 19.
+Severe sexual harassment - 20.
 Technological Vandalism.
-The interference with, sabotage of, or destructive manipulation of hardware, software and/or data, and/or failure to abide by the District Technology Policy. - 23.
-Gang/Group Intimidation - 24.
-Unmodified Level II Bullying - 25.
-Possession of sexually explicit materials - 26.
+The interference with, sabotage of, or destructive manipulation of hardware, software and/or data, and/or failure to abide by the District Technology Policy. - 21.
+Unmodified Level II Bullying - 22.
+Possession of sexually explicit materials (physical or digital) - 23.
 Persistent excessive or unnecessary bodily contact